-Investing your time at Sky-Bound Ground can save you real money during flight training.
+Investing your time at Sky-Bound Ground would have saved you real money during flight training.
 Learn before you fly.
 It just makes sense.

 How do you get the most for your flight training dollar?
 How do you learn to plan for a safe flight?
 If you want to learn the smart way, before you get into an airplane, you master the basic knowledge at a good ground school.
-If you're located in or near northern New Jersey, you come to Sky-Bound Ground.
+If you were located in or near northern New Jersey, you came to Sky-Bound Ground.

 - Week 1: Definitions, Basic Aerodynamics